Cloud Vulnerability DB

 A community-led vulnerabilities database

-When exploited, this vulnerability can cause system crashes in debug kernel environments due to link list corruption.
-The primary impact is on system stability and availability, particularly affecting systems using the qla2xxx SCSI driver (NVD).
+When exploited, this vulnerability can cause system crashes in debug kernel configurations due to link list corruption.
+The issue specifically affects systems running the qla2xxx SCSI driver (NVD).

 Source: This report was generated using AI